-Students cannot progress to the next module until both theory and clinical requirements in a module have been successfully completed.
-Students must have an overall score of at least 75 percent AND pass the final exam for theory component.
-Students must pass the clinical component to progress to the next module.
-Failure to achieve a minimum of 75% as a final module grade or to pass the final examination will result in "F" grade for the module.
-Final module exams are given at the end of each module.
-Students are allowed to remediate final exams two times during their enrollment at the school, including any modules a student is repeating, if the following conditions are met:
+Students must successfully complete both the theory and clinical requirements of a module to progress to the next module.
+This includes achieving an overall score of at least 75% and passing the final exam for the theory component.
+Additionally, students must pass the clinical component.
+If a student fails to achieve a minimum of 75% as the final module grade or does not pass the final examination, they will receive an "F" grade for the module.

-If this is the first time a student is failing a final, they can remediate the final.
-The student must receive a minimum of 75% on the remediation final; the final cumulative grade, including the grade received for the final make-up exam, should be 75% or above.
+Final module exams are administered at the end of each module.
+Students are allowed to remediate (retake) final exams twice during their enrollment at the school, including for any modules they are repeating.
+The remediation final exam must be passed with a minimum score of 75%, and the cumulative grade, including the make-up exam grade, must be 75% or above.
+Additionally, students must receive a satisfactory grade in their clinical course.
+If either the theory or clinical component is not passed satisfactorily, the student may not proceed to the next module.